dusk-network/dusk-protocol/consensus/chain-management/README.md

 #### *AcceptPoolBlocks*
-*AcceptPoolBlocks* accepts all successive blocks in $BlockPool$ from height $Tip.Height+1$ until no successor is available.
+This procedure accepts all successive blocks in $BlockPool$ from height $Tip.Height+1$ until no successor is available.
 It is called after receiving a valid block at height $Tip.Height+1$ (which updates the $Tip$) to accept previously-collected blocks.

 ***Algorithm***
 1. Get all successive blocks in $BlockPool$ starting from $Tip$'s successor